themanyone/crap/README.md

 **Semicolons.** Not usually necessary!
 If some line needs a semicolon for some reason, just add it manually.
-Lines that may need manual editing of semicolons are preprocessor statements like `#define`, `//comment`s, and lines that end with any of the characters `
+Lines that may need manual addition of semicolons are preprocessor statements like `#define`, `//comment`s, and lines that end with any of the characters `
 <>;,."=*/&|^!`.
 Purposely ending lines with one of those characters or
 a `//comment` prevents unwanted semicolons.
 When all else fails, look